1. Read up on Bolivia before you travel.

 If you plan to spend most of your time traveling Bolivia with family in Western Bolivia, where you'll visit many high altitude tourist attractions, read our page on how to stay healthy and avoid, or at least minimize the effects of Altitude Sickness in Bolivia.
 This in an important page, especially if you plan to visit any city or attraction on the altiplano such as La Paz, Lake Titicaca, the Uyuni Salt Desert, or Potosi.
 Two of these are the highest cities in the world!

 These are just 15 of the top tips we can give you to ensure you plan your trip as easily as possible, stay healthy, and have fun while traveling Bolivia with family.
 Visit each of the main sections on our site (by clicking on the green menu tabs to your left) to find more than 10,000 additional fun and interesting facts about Bolivia.
-And when your trip is over and you've returned home, won't you share your Bolivia Travel Stories, photos, videos, or travel tips with us?
+And when your trip is over and you're home, won't you share your Bolivia Travel Stories, photos, videos, or travel tips with us?